scala/scala3/docs/docs/typelevel.md

 of type `T` can be summoned is chosen.
 The variable `x` is then bound to the implicit value for the remainder of the case.
 It can in turn be used as an implicit in the right hand side of the case.
 It is an error if one of the tested patterns gives rise to an ambiguous implicit search.

-Implicit matches can only occur as toplevel match expressions of methods that are both `erased` and `transparent`.
+Implicit matches can only occur as toplevel match expressions of a `transparent` method.
+If a transpatent method contains implicit matches, it is classified as `erased` - an `erased` modifier can be given for it, but it is redundant.
 This ensures that all implicit searches are done at compile-time.

 ## Transparent Values